mbivert/dtmpl/README.md

                      {{< template "foo" wrap arg0 arg1 >}}

-           Where ‘wrap’ is a template functions, described in the next section.
+           Where ‘wrap’ is a template function, described in the next section.

-           The  point  of  ‘wrap’  or of making the templates "callable" is to have them all share a similar interface: all the .tmpl suffixed files as well as all the templates from the templates/ directory are provided  with  a "hash-pipeline" containing:
+           The point of ‘wrap’ or of making the templates  "callable"  is  to  have them all share a similar interface: all the .tmpl suffixed files as well as  all  the templates from the templates/ directory are provided with a "map-pipeline" containing:

            1. A ‘db’ entry, which contains the parsed db.json and db/

            2. Eventually for the  templates  from  the  templates/  directory,  a ‘args’  entry,  which contains an array with all the arguments pro‐ vided to the template.

            For example, the ‘wrap’ function mentioned previously is implemented  as
            follow:

                      "wrap" : func(xs ...any) any {